• Skip to primary navigation

 Is Empty Method In Set Interface

-This method helps us to check the Set is empty or not.
-If the Set in empty then it returns true and it returns false if the set has elements.
+This method helps us to check whether the Set is empty or not.
+If the Set is empty, it returns true and false if the set has elements.

 package com.SoftwareTestingO.Java.basics;